abuabdullah23/donation-campaign/README.md

 # Donation Campaign

-3 features in this assignment:
+3 features in this website:

 - **Responsive Design:** This website is full responsive for all device, like mobile, tablet and other device.
 - **Pie Chart in Statistics page:** The pie chart show the percentage of donations (your donations) against the total donations.